WolfgangFahl/pdfindexer/README.md

 * Result: [Cajun PDF Index](https://github.com/WolfgangFahl/pdfindexer/blob/master/test/cajun.html "Click to open HTML source")

 # Usage
-		java -jar target/com.bitplan.pdfindex-0.0.2.jar

 		Pdfindexer Version: 0.0.2

 		 github: https://github.com/WolfgangFahl/pdfindexer.git

 		  usage: java com.bitplan.pdfindexer.Pdfindexer
 		 -d (--debug)                 : debug
 		                                create additional debug output if this switch is used
-		 -f (--src) VAL               : source directory/or file -h (--help)                  : help
+		 -f (--src) VAL               : source url, directory/or file -h (--help)                  : help
 		                                show this usage
 		 -i (--idxfile) VAL           : index file
 		 -k (--keyWords) VAL          : search
-		                                comma separated list of keywords to search -l (--sourceFileList) VAL    : path to ascii-file with source file names one file/directory may be specified by line -o (--outputfile) VAL        : (html) output file the output file will contain the search result with links to the pages in the pdf files that
+		                                comma separated list of keywords to search -l (--sourceFileList) VAL    : path to ascii-file with source urls,directories or file names
+		                                one url/file/directory may be specified by line -o (--outputfile) VAL        : (html) output file the output file will contain the search result with links to the pages in the pdf files that